sfg-autonomous-systems/sfg_agent_devcontainer/readme.md

 2. Execute `.devcontainer/scripts/create_devcontainer_user_directory` to create the integration files required at the root of your project.

-3. Additional configuration such as executing code before the image is build, installing custom dependencies inside the container's image, or executing code when the container is started can be achieved with `user_initialize_command`, `user_install_dependencies`, and `user_post_start_command`, respectively.
-For reference the full directory structure is shown below.
+3. Additional configuration such as executing code before the image is build, installing custom dependencies as part of the container's image, or executing code when the container is started can be achieved with `user_initialize_command`, `dockerfile`, and `user_post_start_command`, respectively.
+For reference the integrated directory structure is shown below.
     ```
     .
     ├── .devcontainer                       # This repository as a git submodule.
     ├── .devcontainer-user/                 # User configuration to customize the ISAAC ROS dev container.
     │   ├── .gitingnore                     # Contents should be ".env".
     │   ├── compose.yaml
+    │   ├── dockerfile
     │   ├── user_initialize_command
-    │   ├── user_install_dependencies
     │   └── user_post_start_command
     ├── colcon_ws/
-    │   ├── build/
-    │   ├── install/
-    │   ├── log/
     │   └── src/
     └── ...
     ```